garyboyle/nextjs-nextauth-monk-react/README.md

 ![Heroku](https://heroku-badge.herokuapp.com/?app=heroku-badge) ![Dependencies](https://david-dm.org/garyboyle/nextjs-nextauth-monk-react.svg)

 Initially this app was created using the [Create React App](https://github.com/facebook/create-react-app).
-This allows you to creeate a [react](https://reactjs.org/) app with little to no configuration.
+This allows you to set up a [react](https://reactjs.org/) app with little to no configuration.

 [Next.js](https://nextjs.org/) was then added to the project.
 You do have the option of creating a Next.js app from scratch but I wanted to test out retrofitting Next.js into a react app.
 Turns out it's fairly straight forward.